lepczynski/intercom-RESTfull-integration-esp8266-platformio/README.md

 # ToDo:
 ## NECESSARY:
--~~make a fritzing schematic~~
+- ~~make a fritzing schematic~~
--~~find out the current going through the phycisal gate circuit when opening the gate~~
+- ~~find out the current going through the phycisal gate circuit when opening the gate~~
--~~post photos of the intercom circuit~~
+- ~~post photos of the intercom circuit~~
--json config load (arduinoJson6)
+- json config load (arduinoJson6)
--if that doesn't work - fallback to either arduinoJson5 or line parsing a text file
+- if that doesn't work - fallback to either arduinoJson5 or line parsing a text file
--create a user at my http server for OTA
+- create a user at my http server for OTA
--OTA
+- OTA
 ## AFTER 1st working version:
--HTTPS letsenrypt → for PUT on /config
+- HTTPS letsenrypt → for PUT on /config
--multi WiFi credentials
+- multi WiFi credentials
--GitLab CI/CD integration (Docker)
+- GitLab CI/CD integration (Docker)
--Authentication for sensitive endpoints (or all? - configurable)
+- Authentication for sensitive endpoints (or all? - configurable)

 # REST End-points:
 - GET: /open or /o  > get method for easier cli integration like so: ```curl 192.168.1.101/open```
 - GET: /health  or /h